carolt2015/MyAppPortfolio/README.md

 # MyAppPortfolio
-MyAppPortfolio is a project done in Android studio.
+MyAppPortfolio displays a list of apps created during the Android Developer NanoDegree coursework at Udacity .